If you had problem payday loans and are wondering if you can now reclaim any money, this page tries to answer your questions.

 These complaints are very individual, it depends on your story.
 You can do this better than a Claims Management firm because you know all the details.
 Don’t pay a firm to do a less good job than you could do yourself!
 If you would like help with a complaint to the Ombudsman, your local Citizens Advice will be able to assist.
 But the Ombudsman is used to people making complaints themselves, you don’t need “expert” assistance to do this, you don’t need to quote laws and rules, just explain about your payday loans.

-Lots of people here have commented how nice the Ombudsman service is to deal with, it’s not hard at all :)
+Lots of people here have commented how nice the Ombudsman service is to deal with, it’s not hard at all, it just takes time – and Claims Companies don’t speed things up at all.

 The lender has made me an offer – should I accept?

 If you have a list of the loans, try to work out how much interest and charges you paid.
 If this was several thousand pounds and the lender has just offered to write off a £300 balance, you may not think this is enough.
 If you think it was £850 and the lender has offered £600 you may think this is fair enough.
-See Quick Quick refunds for a list of cases where one lender has made very small “goodwill” offers and then people have been awarded ten times as much by the Ombudsman.
+See Quick Quick refunds for more details – people often get 5-15 times as much by going to the Ombudsman.

 The lender may withdraw the offer if you don’t accept it.
-But if a lender made you an offer then its likely the Ombudsman is going to uphold your complaint!
+But if a lender made you an offer then its likely the Ombudsman is going to uphold your complaint – we have NEVER seen a case where after a lender offer the Ombudsman rejects a case or owards less than the lender offered.

 If you have an outstanding balance and the lender has offered to reduce this, not cancel it completely, read Will the payday lender clear my balance? to see if this is a fair offer or not.

-If you go to the Ombudsman, you may have 8% simple interest added, see How to calculate the 8% interest for how to get a rough idea of what this might be without the complicated maths!
+The Ombudsman usually adds on 8% simple interest added, see How to calculate the 8% interest for how to get a rough idea without the complicated maths!

 Going to the Ombudsman